Skip to main content

 You place the strips across the bridge of your nose, which helps stretch your nasal passages.
 While the strips won't break up mucus like some other remedies, they can help widen your nasal passages for better airflow.

-8. Gargle saltwater
+8. Gargle Saltwater

 To help soothe your throat overnight, you could try gargling saltwater before settling down for the night.
 This can help fight the infection and prevent it from getting worse.